jamedeus/micropython-smarthome/frontend/README.md

 Supported Env Vars:
 - `ALLOWED_HOSTS`: Comma-separated list of domains and IPs where the app can be reached, all others will be blocked.
 Defaults to wildcard if omitted (not recommended).
+- `CLI_SYNC`: True or False, if True config files will be written to disk where CLI tools can read them.
+If False config files are only stored in the database, making it possible to run diskless (with an external database server).
+Defaults to False.
-- `CONFIG_DIR`: Path to directory where config files are written.
+- `CONFIG_DIR`: Path to directory where config files are written if `CLI_SYNC` is True.
 Defaults to `micropython-smarthome/config_files` if omitted.
 - `NODE_PASSWD`: Webrepl password of all ESP32s, defaults to `password` if omitted.
 - `SECRET_KEY`: Your django secret key, if omitted a new key will be generated each time the app starts (may break active sessions).
 - `VIRTUAL_HOST`: Reverse proxy domain, make sure to add the same domain to `ALLOWED_HOSTS`.